Is It Cheaper to Take a Taxi or Uber in NYC? 2026 Cost Comparison (With Airport & Helicopter Option)

 • Uber can be competitive during off-peak hours but carries surge risk.

-• For airport transfers, taxis provide flat fares but remain vulnerable to traffic.
+• For airport transfers, taxis provide flat or metered fares but remain vulnerable to traffic.

-• Helicopter transfers provide the highest reliability and eliminate congestion risk entirely.
+• Helicopter transfers provide the highest reliability and eliminate congestion risk entirely on the JFK and Newark routes.

 The cheapest option depends on whether you prioritize lowest upfront cost or guaranteed arrival time.